michal-kopczynski/FlatBuffersParser/README.md

 Usage
 -----
 * Initialize with the schema file by passing schema file name as a parameter.
-Also, specify listening port.
+Specify listening port.

           FlatBuffersParser [OPTION...]